 (ii) verification of a minimum three years of successful teaching experience at level 2;

-(iii) verification by the superintendent that the work product in the dossier is that of the teacher and that the data submitted is accurate.
+(iii) verification by the superintendent that the work product in the PDD is that of the teacher and that the data submitted is accurate.

 E. Evidence in the PDD competency strands: